Adobe-Marketing-Cloud/rest-api-browser/README.md

 The grunt server proxies the requests to the AEM instance and automatically logs in using the default credentials `admin:admin`.

+## Asset Select

+The browser implements a mechanism to inject content urls into other applications.
+In order to use this feature, the browser needs to be opened in a new window from another app and a callback named `insertImage(url)` needs to be defined in the `opener` window.
+Take a look at `apps/asset-select.html` and `http://localhost:9000/asset-select.html` for a basic working example.

 [csrf-filter]: http://localhost:4502/system/console/configMgr/com.adobe.granite.csrf.impl.CSRFFilter